markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![first screenshot](./assets/step-1/300-html-screenshot.png)

-All right, so it's not the most exciting webpage yet, but you gotta start somewhere!
+All right, so it's not the most exciting webpage in the world, but you gotta start somewhere!
 Let's back up, though, and explain in more detail what we just wrote.
 Notice that a lot of the code was composed of **elements** with an opening `<tag>` and a closing `</tag>`.
 Anything in between these tags is affected by what that tag does.
-The `<h1>` tag, for instance, made the text inside big and bold.
-This denotes a heading.
+The `<h1>` tag, for instance, made the text inside it big and bold.
+This denotes a level 1 heading.
 If we have other, less important headings on our webpage, we can use additional tags like `<h2>`, `<h3>`, and so on.

 > **Deep Dive:** Read more about the different [heading tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).